Please sign and share Tenesha’s clemency petition on Change.

-My son is 22 years old and has gone through a life changing experience that has been the hardest for me in my 14 years of incarceration.
+My son is 22 years old and has gone through a life changing experience that has been the hardest for me.
 I often find myself saying the “what-ifs” all the time.
 If things were different or if I was there, but I realize that God does not make any mistakes.
 And without him I honestly know I would not have made it through all this.
 He is the center of my life.
 Apart from him I am able to do nothing.

 Growing up, I was an only child for 14 years.
 Eventually becoming the oldest of 2 brothers and 1 sister.
 Life was not easy and I became a product of my environment.
 I started selling drugs to provide for my family and my kids and lost sight of what was truly important.
 I wanted to give my kids nice things and not be as poor as I was.
 Never in a million years did I think the punishment would be so grave.
 I have never been in major trouble before but with one possession charge in state court 10 years prior, in which I paid a $300 fine with no jail time had me looking at 20 years to life mandatory in the federal system.
-To date, I have over 6 more years to do if President Obama does not show me mercy.
 If I was re-sentenced today I would have get 15 years and 6 months, which I have done that and more with good time.
 Based on being sentenced under the harsh sentencing guideline that has been changed, I did not qualify for any reductions because it was not made retroactive to help the very ones like myself that are stuck under the harsh mandatory minimum guidelines.
 I have learned from my mistakes and paid the price for the last 14 years not only for myself but my 2 children have suffered, greatly.